 There is another dominant-gene sound-radical we may like to consider here: 立 – its dominant on-sound in complex kanji is りゅう ryuu.
 Interesting because the regular word for dragon is りゅう, while the kun-reading of 立(つ) is たつ tatsu – which should make 立 as りゅう quite memorable.
 Note that the 立 radical appears in the kanji for dragon 竜 (りゅう, ryuu) itself.
 (But be aware that the on-reading of 立 when not part of a complex kanji is more often りつ).

 The Hi-men 皮 非 The pronoun “he” is of course 彼 in Japanese and its right-element 皮 usually gives the reading ひ hi or は ha in complex kanji. 非 as a prefix is hi, and means un- or not- (as in 非常 hijou, unusual) or adds a generally disadvantageous or unfavorable aspect to what follows.
 It can also give the reading ひ hi in complex kanji.

 Note: Bear in mind that common kanji may have their own on-readings that override the Sound Sisters.
 For example 士 is usually shi, but 売 “sell” is regularly on-read as buy (bai) and 声 “voice” as say (sei) as in 声優 seiyuu.

-We now have a Complete Sound Sisters Anki deck containing all the elements on this page plus many more, featuring mnemonics and audio.
+We now have a free Complete Sound Sisters Anki deck containing all the elements on this page plus many more, featuring mnemonics and audio.

 You can also see Cure Dolly’s retrospective assessment of the Sound Sisters after two years of using them in the second half of this interview.